concrete5cojp/c5_core_override_check/readme.md

 However, sometime you had to, or somebody else did.

-This becomes critical at the time of the upgrade, especially for the project that you took over from some someone else.
+This becomes critical at the time of the upgrade, especially for the project that you took over from someone else.

 People forget things.